Ahmed Diraige: Governorship

-Diraige is a Fur, born to a shartai (paramount chief) in 1933.
-He died on 20 September 2020 in Botswana, and has been buried on 30 September 2020 in the state of Central Darfur.
+Diraige was a Fur, born to a shartai (paramount chief) in 1933.
 As a young politician, he created the Darfur Development Front (DDF) to create a common agenda to advocate for the region's interests.
 However, he proved unable to bring all the provincial interests into a common front.
 Although, the Front was popular from its creation with Fur because of its founder's ethnic connections, it was open to all Darfuris; its name suggesting that "development" should be the primary concern of political action.
 By the time of the February 1968 election, the politics had become ethnically polarized between rival factions of the Umma Party.
 Sadiq al-Mahdi, calculating that the province's demographics favored the "African" tribes, successfully courted the DDF, leaving Imam al-Hadi to mobilize the "Arab" vote.
 Sadiq's faction won 13 of 24 seats, while the faction led by al-Hadi received seven.
-The factions were reconciled only when the parliamentary government was overthrown by the military coup of Col. Gaafar Nimeiry in May 1969.
+The factions were reconciled only when the parliamentary government was overthrown by the military coup of colonel Gaafar Nimeiry in May 1969.
 Both Diraige and al-Sadiq were arrested, while al-Hadi was executed.